Fraud Blocker

 LS23 7BY

-The Agency for the Legal Deposit Libraries operates on behalf of the other five UK deposit libraries.
-So, FIVE copies go to:
+The Agency for the Legal Deposit Libraries operates on behalf of these five UK deposit libraries.
+So, FIVE copies go to one address:

 Agency for the Legal Deposit Libraries